Baboon: Relationship with humans

 In Egyptian mythology, Babi was the deification of the hamadryas baboon and was therefore a sacred animal.
 It was known as the attendant of Thoth, hence also being known as the sacred baboon.
 The 2009 documentary Baboon Woman examines the relationship between baboons and humans in South Africa.
 Baboons are often feared by local people due to their aggressive nature.
 In South Africa, many have associated baboons with the occult and bad luck.
 Baboons have often been blamed for attacking humans, even though humans are more likely to attack them or invade their territory.
-Farmers in Wollo Province, Ethiopia have reported conflict with Olive baboons in grazing lands.
+Farmers in Wollo Province, Ethiopia, have reported conflict with olive baboons in grazing lands.

 Diseases

-Herpesvirus papio family of viruses and strains infect baboons.
+Some strains of the Herpesvirus papio family of viruses infect baboons.
 Their effects on humans are unknown.
 Humans infected with Mycobacterium tuberculosis can transmit the disease to the primates upon close proximity.
 Pathogens have a high likelihood of spreading through humans and species of nonhuman primates, such as baboons.